wp-plugins/my-profiles/readme.txt

 * If your favourite site is missing its as easy as 1 2 3 to add your website in the list [refer FAQ section].
 * support showcasing of multiple profiles [refer FAQ]
+* support to add this widget on various sites [refer FAQ]

 So go ahead and grab it to start flaunting your profiles on your very own blog.